 Extenuating Circumstance Form: Explanatory Notes

-1. Extenuating Circumstances
+- Defining Extenuating Circumstances

 The University seeks to respond in an equitable and consistent way to requests from students for extenuating circumstances to be taken into consideration for matters relating to examinations and assessments, for example, extensions to deadlines or progression and award decisions made by Examination Boards.
 As well as the needs of the student claiming extenuating circumstances, academic integrity and fairness to other students must also be considered.

 Extenuating circumstances are usually personal or health problems that we define as:“Exceptional, short-term events which are outside of a student’s control and have a negative impact upon their ability to prepare for or take (sit) an assessment.”

 It is the responsibility of students to notify tutors and supervisors, or other appropriate departmental staff, at the earliest opportunity, if there are any extenuating circumstances that might have a bearing on examination/assessment performance.

-You should complete and submit an Extenuating Circumstances Form, along with additional relevant documentary evidence where appropriate.
+You should complete and submit an Extenuating Circumstances Form along with additional relevant documentary evidence where appropriate.

-Where you have been absent for less than 7 calendar days and examinations and assessments have not been affected then you will be expected to complete a Student Self-Certification Form, in line with your academic departmental procedures for reporting absences.
+Where you have been absent for less than 7 working days and examinations and assessments have not been affected then you will be expected to complete a Student Self-Certification Form, in line with your academic departmental procedures for reporting absences.

 - You will need to have seen a doctor regarding your circumstances before requesting a form, forms will not be provided to patients who have not been seen by UHS about the circumstances.

-2. How are extenuating circumstances considered?
+How extenuating circumstances are considered

-Many forms submitted are not deemed to evidence that the circumstances described are genuinely extenuating or exceptional.
 Extenuating circumstances are considered as mitigation at the point where academic outcomes are decided by academic staff (e.g. examination boards).

 Where the circumstances are deemed to be appropriately and genuinely extenuating, the options open to the academic staff/Faculty might include:

-a.
-No further action;
+- no further action;

-b.
-Considering Not Assessing (NA) that examination to allow an attempt at the next opportunity without academic penalty where evidence strongly suggests that the circumstances have seriously disadvantaged the student who has failed or not attended the assessment.
-(NA should not normally be allowed where a student has passed the examination);repetition of a module (outside the normal regulations);
+- Not Assessing (NA) the examination in question to allow an attempt at the next opportunity without academic penalty (where evidence strongly suggests that circumstances have seriously disadvantaged the student who has failed/not attended the assessment only; NA should not normally be allowed where a student has passed the examination);repetition of a module (outside the normal regulations);

-d.
-Disregard penalties for late submission of coursework;
+- disregarding penalties for late submission of coursework;

 Extenuating circumstances must meet the following criteria:

-a.
-Non-academic – Problems with the management of the degree programme or with academic staff should be dealt with via the Student Complaints Procedure.
+- Non-academic – Problems with the management of the degree programme or with academic staff should be dealt with via the Student Complaints Procedure.

-b.
-Out of your control – You could not reasonably have done anything to prevent them from happening.
+- Out of your control – You could not reasonably have done anything to prevent them from happening.

-c.
-Impact – The circumstances had a negative impact on your ability to prepare for or sit an assessment.
+- Impact – The circumstances had a negative impact on your ability to prepare for or sit an assessment.
 (This must be recorded on your extenuating circumstances documentation.)

-d.
-Relevant – Occurred at the time of the assessment or in the period immediately leading up to the assessment.
+- Relevant – Occurred at the time of the assessment or in the period immediately leading up to the assessment.

 The following is a non-exhaustive list of circumstances which are likely to be accepted as extenuating circumstances:

-a.
-Bereavement - death of close relative/significant other (which in an employment context would have led to a period of compassionate leave).
+- Bereavement - death of close relative/significant other (which in an employment context would have led to a period of compassionate leave).

-b.
-Serious short term illness/accident/hospitalisation (which in an employment context would have led to a period of sickness absence).
+- Serious short term illness/accident/hospitalisation (which in an employment context would have led to a period of sickness absence).

-c.
-Deterioration or fluctuation of a disability or long term health condition.
+- Deterioration or fluctuation of a disability or long term health condition.

-d.
-Significant adverse personal/family circumstances.
+- Significant adverse personal/family circumstances.

-e.
-Other significant exceptional factors for which there is evidence of stress caused, i.e. victim of crime.
+- Other significant exceptional factors for which there is evidence of stress caused, i.e. victim of crime.
 Evidence (police crime reference, letter from hospital/doctor treating condition, social worker letter etc) of any of these is likely to be required by the department.

 There may be many things which happen to you during your programme of studies such as a minor illness, a sleepless night, a minor injury, financial worries etc. However, these will not normally be accepted as extenuating circumstances; doctors, counsellors etc will not normally provide evidence that these are extenuating circumstances.
 In some very unusual cases where this can be documented by independent evidence they may be considered.

+Many forms submitted are not deemed to evidence that the circumstances described are genuinely extenuating or exceptional.
 The following is a non-exhaustive list of circumstances which are unlikely to be accepted as extenuating circumstances:

-b.
-Medical circumstances which do not relate to the assessment period in question.
+- Medical circumstances which do not relate to the assessment period in question.

-c.
-Minor illness or ailment, which in a work situation would be unlikely to lead to absence from work.
+- Minor illness or ailment, which in a work situation would be unlikely to lead to absence from work.

-d.
-If there is a reasonable case that the circumstances were foreseeable and/or preventable
+- If there is a reasonable case that the circumstances were foreseeable and/or preventable

-e.
-Financial issues.
+- Financial issues.

-f.
-Religious Observance (i.e. fasting, leaving before sundown etc.) See Section 4 below.
+- Religious Observance (i.e. fasting, leaving before sundown etc.) See Section 4 below.

-g.
-Holidays/family events.
+- Holidays/family events.

-h.
-Transport difficulties such as delayed flights, strikes or traffic jams.
+- Transport difficulties such as delayed flights, strikes or traffic jams.
 (Students are expected to be at their term-time home throughout the examination period or have made appropriate arrangements if sitting examinations abroad.)

-i.
-Late disclosure of circumstances on the basis that the student did not feel comfortable bringing the circumstances to the attention of the academic department prior to the relevant meetings/boards.
+- Late disclosure of circumstances on the basis that the student did not feel comfortable bringing the circumstances to the attention of the academic department prior to the relevant meetings/boards.

-j.
-Poor time management (pressure of work, conflicting assessment deadlines, unavailability of books etc).
+- Poor time management (pressure of work, conflicting assessment deadlines, unavailability of books etc).

-k.
-Missing exams due to misreading of examination timetable or oversleeping.
+- Missing exams due to misreading of examination timetable or oversleeping.

-m.
-Submitting the wrong work for assessment or draft version of the work.
+- Submitting the wrong work for assessment or draft version of the work.

-n.
-A long-term condition where treatment or additional support/arrangements are in place to mitigate.
+- A long-term condition where treatment or additional support/arrangements are in place to mitigate.
 See Section 6 below.

-4. Religious observance and exams
+Religious observance and exams

 Assessment dates and deadlines are given in advance to students.

-a.
-Students who are observing religious festivals around the time of a deadline are responsible for planning their work so that it is completed and submitted before the deadline
+- Students who are observing religious festivals around the time of a deadline are responsible for planning their work so that it is completed and submitted before the deadline

-5. Ongoing Medical/Personal Problems
+Ongoing Medical/Personal Problems

 It is expected that long term or recurrent circumstances would normally be managed by medication or other treatment, special exam arrangements and/or support and would not fall under the scope of the extenuating circumstances policy.

-b.
-The medical condition may be defined as a disability.
+- The medical condition may be defined as a disability.
 See Section 6 below.

-d.
-If your problems are so severe that this significantly disrupts your ability to study/meet reasonable expectations, it may be better to request a leave of absence until your situation can be stabilised.
+- If your problems are so severe that this significantly disrupts your ability to study/meet reasonable expectations, it may be better to request a leave of absence until your situation can be stabilised.

-e.
-If there is an unforeseeable and unavoidable increase in long-term circumstances leading up to or during the assessment, evidence of the exacerbation of the condition and its potential impact upon the assessment would be required and not just evidence of the condition/problem itself.
+- If there is an unforeseeable and unavoidable increase in long-term circumstances leading up to or during the assessment, evidence of the exacerbation of the condition and its potential impact upon the assessment would be required and not just evidence of the condition/problem itself.

 Disability, Disabling Conditions, Specific Learning Difficulties